f00f-nyc/cityhall-python/README.txt

  from cityhall import Settings

- cityhallSettings = Settings(username, password) - Must be called to
+ cityhallSettings = Settings(url, user, password) - Must be called to
      initiate a session with City Hall.
 The password should be in plaintext, it will be hashed by the library.